-In September I did just under two weeks of temporary work in Oxford, working on a reclassification project at the Bodleian.
+In September I did just under two weeks of temporary work on a reclassification project.
 Although I was only there for a couple of weeks, I learnt a lot from the experience.
 It was a contracted out project, something which I hadn’t done before, so a lot of it, such as management style, was new to me.

 Since I’ve not had experience of a managerial position, I found reflecting on the experience valuable in helping build and shape my own management style for the future.